What does it take to become a Certified Iyengar Yoga Teacher (CIYT)?

 The first step to becoming a CIYT is to attend weekly classes and begin to build a steady relationship with a trusted teacher.
 It also helps to attend weekend Iyengar Yoga workshops, broadening and deepening your studies.
 Hopefully you are also, by this point, practicing consistently at home, ideally daily.
 After a year or so of continuous study, you can apply for an advanced studies/apprenticeship program.

 How to establish and maintain a solid personal practice, which is the basis of good teaching

 Issues of history, colonization, appropriation, and justice

 Those who do not plan to teach, but instead want to deepen their own study and practice are also welcome to participate in the ASP Deep Study track, which includes asana/pranayama, anatomy, and philosophy.

-CIYTs continuing their education, and/or preparing for Intermediate Junior I and II certifications are also welcome to attend, and will be appropriately challenged and accommodated.
+CIYTs continuing their education, and/or preparing for Intermediate Junior I-III certifications are also welcome to attend, and will be appropriately challenged and accommodated.